satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 Jim and Mike worked together on the same webpage.
 Everything was fine until one day Jim decided to rebase their branch with `master` while Mike was still adding new functionality.

-Jim successfully resolved conflicts with the base branch and did `git push -f` just after Mike pushed all the commits he did today.
+Jim successfully resolved conflicts with the base branch and did `git push -f` after Mike pushed all the commits he did today.

 Mike informed the team that he finished adding new functionality.
 Jim saw his message, merged their branch to `master` and deleted it.